 All 7th grade students are required to take World Language.
 Options include German and Spanish; all students must choose at least one.

 German meets every other day for a full year.
 The focus is to introduce students to the German language and culture in a fun and engaging style and to start to build a student’s confidence and ability to communicate freely in German.
 There is an emphasis on listening, reading, and speaking as well as cultural understanding.

-Students will develop skills by studying topics such as describing self and others, free time interests, and cultural identity.
+Students will develop skills by learning topics such as describing self and others, free time interests, and cultural products, practices and perspectives.
 Students will also create with the language.
 Students will practice skills in reading, writing, listening, and speaking through fun and engaging activities.
 They will also examine the concept of culture and engage in cultural activities in order to better understand their own experience of culture and be able to compare and contrast cultures.

 Spanish meets every other day for a full year.
 The focus of 7th grade Spanish is to increase our vocabulary base as well as to learn about and apply grammar concepts in order to communicate more effectively in Spanish.
 Students will also have opportunities to practice reading, listening, and speaking skills as well as cultural understanding.

 Students will develop skills through a series of unit topics such as introducing oneself, school life, clothing and seasons, and describing one’s family.
 Each unit will focus on a specific language standard such as: stating personal preferences, asking and answering questions, and composing a letter in Spanish.
 Students will also engage in cultural activities throughout the year in order to compare and contrast cultures.

 Open to students currently enrolled in the Bilingual Spanish Program.